-- established the basis of Iron Gates Natural Park Administration;
+- established Iron Gates Natural Park Administration;

-- founded the research station at Eselnita;
+- founded a research station at Eselnita;

 - carry out an extensive awareness campaign almost on the entire area of the park.

-Also three grants having as aim the conservation of Hermann tortoise were carried out with the support of Rufford Small Grant.
+Also, three grants having as aim the conservation of Hermann tortoise were carried out with the support of Rufford Small Grant.

 After 2005 we have started working to improve the management of Lower Prut Floodplain Natural Park where we have applied concrete conservation measures in order to improve the management of this wetland (channel construction, dams repair).